MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmmore-url-list-filter format.md

 In this example, when searching for a match to "https://sub.contoso.com/docs" the filter selection will:

-1. Search for a filter for "sub.contoso.com".
+1. Search for a filter for `sub.contoso.com`.
 If it finds a filter, the search moves to step 2.
-If a filter isn't found, then it tries again with "contoso.com", "com", and finally " ".
+If a filter isn't found, then it tries again with `contoso.com`, `com`, and finally " ".
 2. From the selected filters, any that don't have "http" in the **scheme** are removed.
 3. From the remaining filters, any that have an exact port number that isn't "80" are removed.
 4. From the remaining filters, any that don't have "/docs" as a prefix of the **path** are removed.